yguel/ethercat_driver_ros2/ethercat_driver_ros2/sphinx/user_guide/config_generic_slave.rst

   * - :code:`sdo`
     - SDO data to be transferred at drive startup for configuration purposes.
   * - :code:`tpdo`
     - Transmit PDO mapping configuration.
+Messages exchanged from the slave to the master.
+From the master point of view: the states of the slave.
   * - :code:`rpdo`
     - Receive PDO mapping configuration.
+Messages exchanged from the master to the slave.
+From the slave point of view: the commands.
   * - :code:`sm`
     - Sync Manager configuration.

 SDO configuration
 ~~~~~~~~~~~~~~~~~

 Service Data Objects (SDO) are used to setup the module at startup.
-This is done only one during the activation phase.
+This is done only once during the activation phase.
 Each SDO has the following configuration flags:

 .. list-table::